vagabundeo/mimemail/README.txt

 -- SUMMARY --

   This is a Mime Mail component module (for use by other modules).
   * It permits users to receive HTML email and can be used by other modules.
 The mail functionality accepts an HTML message body, mime-encodes it and sends it.
   * If the HTML has embedded graphics, these graphics are MIME-encoded and included as a message attachment.
-    * Adopts your site's style by automatically including your theme's stylesheet files in a themeable HTML message format
+  * Adopts your site's style by automatically including your theme's stylesheet files in a themeable HTML message format.
   * If the recipient's preference is available and they prefer plaintext, the HTML will be converted to plain text and sent as-is.
 Otherwise, the email will be sent in themeable HTML with a plaintext alternative.

   For a full description of the module, visit the project page:
     http://drupal.org/project/mimemail